grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ## [short_links]

-Configures settings around the short link feature
+Configures settings around the short link feature.

 ### expire_time

 Short links which are never accessed are considered expired or stale, and will be deleted as cleanup.
 Set the expiration time in days.
 Default is `7` days.
+Maximum is `365` days, and setting above the maximum will have `365` set instead.
+Setting `0` means the short links will be cleaned up approximately every 10 minutes.

 <hr>